neon-iot/communication_labs/README.md

 # Communications Technology Laboratory
-## About this course
+## About this repository
 This is a teaching resource repository on digital communications theory techniques and applications.
-Througth simulations and hands-on epxerimentation on software defined radio devices, the material allows students to learn the fundamental concepts by  combining theory and practice.
+Througth simulations and hands-on experimentation on software defined radio devices, the material allows students to learn the fundamental concepts by  combining theory and practice.

 ## Main topics
 * Remore SDR Lab
+* Detection theory
 * Modulation
+* Synchronization

 ## What you will learn
 * This
-* That
+* Measuring a system's ability to detect patterns/stimuli/signals in information despite background noise.
 * ...

 ## What you will need:
 * Basic Probability
 * Signal Processing and System
-* Programming lenguage like pyhon or C++
+* Fundamentals of Programming

 ***